tstrall/aws-knowledge-base/README.md

 ## Certification Study Guides

-These guides describe what each exam expects and how this repo supports your prep:
+These describe what each exam expects and how this repo supports your prep:

 - [SAA.md](CERTIFICATION_GUIDES/SAA.md)
 - [SAP.md](CERTIFICATION_GUIDES/SAP.md)